tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 <h2 class="post-heading">Binding elements to the DOM</h2>

 The final step in this workflow is to bind the HTML elements to our DOM tree using `appendChild()`.
 This step in the process truly improved my overall web content structuring and DOM understanding.
-I highly recommend if you cannot structure a web page with a valid DOM tree then practice this low-level JS and in no time you will feel noticeably stronger at understanding each level in your DOM structure.

-You can utilize the `appendChild()` method and bind the virtually created HTML element to the DOM within the document as a child of the `body` tag.
+You can utilize the `appendChild()` method and bind the virtually created HTML elements to the DOM within the document as a child of the `body` tag.

 ```js
 document.body.appendChild(div); // binding the div element to DOM tree